Veron-kabu/SmartAgro-V-2.0/README.md

 add it to clerk endpoint under webhooks if it does not work just run......ngrok http 5001 then add it to clerk ie https://6f76c4dfc52d.ngrok-free.app/apiwebhooks/clerk
+## Role Immutability

+User roles (buyer, farmer, admin) are assigned once at user record creation and cannot be switched via the API or mobile client.
+The former runtime role‑switch feature was removed to enforce clearer authorization boundaries and simplify analytics.
+Any legacy users with unexpected role values are normalized by migration `0001_lock_roles.sql` (roles outside the set [buyer, farmer, admin] are set to `buyer`).

+Implications:
+- No endpoint exists to toggle roles (removed `/api/users/role`).
+- Client UI no longer shows role switching controls or prompts.
+- Authorization logic should rely on the stable `role` column in `users`.
+- To change a user’s role, perform a manual admin/database operation (or implement controlled admin tooling—currently not included).

+If you introduce an admin panel later, ensure any role change flow includes audit logging and explicit confirmation.

 ## Location & Nearby Features

 This project supports live user locations and "nearby" discovery for farmers, buyers, and listings — all implemented with free components (no paid services).